PavanRangani/docs/docs/prd/banking/banking.md

     - Check Writing
       - If banking account is linked to any funding account as a `Check Writing`, shows `✔` otherwise shows `-`.
     - MoneyLink
-      - If banking account is linked to any funding account as a `MoneyLink`, shows `✔` otherwise shows `-`.
+      - If the banking account is linked to any funding account as a `MoneyLink`, shows `✔` otherwise shows `-`.
     - SLOA
       - If banking account is linked to any funding account as a `SLOA`, shows `✔` otherwise shows `-`.
-  - Sorting order: Records are sorted on alphabetical order of Name.
+  - Sorting order: Records are sorted in alphabetical order of Name.
-- For `Funding Account` type, shows funding accounts details in table
+- For `Funding Account` type, shows funding accounts details in the table
   - Column
     - Type
       - Shows the type of account like `Check Writing`, `MoneyLink`, `SLOA-Wire`, `SLOA-MoneyLink`, `SLOA-Journal`.
       - Shows `SLOA` for pulled funding accounts.
     - Bank/Fund
-      - If Account has Bank, shows that Bank name.
+      - If Account has Bank, show that Bank name.
-      - If the funding account of the such entity is added in any Wire Instructions of the Fund and SLOA is true, shows that fund name.
+      - If the funding account of such entity is added in any Wire Instructions of the Fund and SLOA is true, shows that fund name.
-      - If bank/fund name is too long, shows it in multiline.
+      - If the bank/fund name is too long, show it in multiline.
     - Account Nickname
-      - If funding account has Account nickname, shows that nickname otherwise shows `-`.
+      - If funding account has Account nickname, show that nickname otherwise shows `-`.
       - If account nickname is too long, show it in multiline.
   - Sorting order: Check Writing is shown first, MoneyLink is shown second and SLOAs are shown third.
 SLOAs are sorted in alphabetical order of Bank/Fund.
 - `Bill Pay` & `Custody` section is applicable only for Credit Card, Checking & Savings type bank account.

 #### Funding Account
-- Shows proper message when no records available in any section.
+- Shows proper message when no records are available in any section.
-  - Placeholder text: `No Records Available`
+  - Placeholder text: `No Records Available
 - Columns of the `SLOA Wire (General)`, `SLOA Wire (Investments)`, `SLOA Journal` & `SLOA Moneylink`
   - Nickname
     - If it too long, shows it in multiline.